horovod/horovod/README.rst

 .. image:: https://user-images.githubusercontent.com/16640218/29735271-9e148da0-89ac-11e7-9ae0-11d7a099ac89.png
    :alt: Horovod Timeline

-See `here <docs/timeline.md>`_ for full details and usage instructions.
+See `here <docs/timeline.md>`__ for full details and usage instructions.

 Guides
 ------
 1. Run distributed training in Microsoft Azure using `Batch AI and Horovod <https://github.com/Azure/BatchAI/tree/master/recipes/Horovod>`_.
+Send us links to any user guides you want to publish on this site

 Troubleshooting
 ---------------
-See the `Troubleshooting <docs/troubleshooting.md>`_ page and please submit the `ticket <https://github.com/uber/horovod/issues/new>`_ if you can't find an answer.
+See the `Troubleshooting <docs/troubleshooting.md>`_ page and please submit a `ticket <https://github.com/uber/horovod/issues/new>`_ if you can't find an answer.